dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

 .. cpp:class:: LibraryPool

-  A container representing the executable and set of shared libraries (e.g., .dll and .so libraries) loaded into the target process’ address space.
+  A container representing the executable and set of shared libraries (e.g., .dll and .so libraries) loaded into the target process' address space.
 A statically linked target process will only have a single executable, while a dynamically linked target process will have an executable and zero or more shared libraries.